-The fair value of buildings was determined using current replacement cost, due to there not being an active market to support a market based approach.
-The current replacement cost considered the specialised nature and restricted use of the assets, their size, condition, age, location and obsolescence.
+Fair value of buildings has been determined using current replacement cost, due to there not being an active market.
+The valuation was based on a combination of internal records, specialised facilities knowledge, Australian Bureau of Statistics Producer Price Indices, and acquisition costs.
+The impact of the valuation is an increase in fair value of \$26.7 million.
+The increase is mainly due to increases in labour rates and costs of materials used in the non-residential building/construction industry.
+The cost considered the specialised nature and restricted use of the assets, their size, condition, age, location and obsolescence.